Burp Suite for Pentester – Configuring Proxy

 The Community version was once termed as the Burp Suite’s Free Edition, although it doesn’t offer several options, but it carries up everything that we need for the manual penetration testing whether it is capturing the request, crawling, or manipulating the request in the repeater.

 However, the Professional edition has all the functionalities enabled, from the passive to active scanning, saving the projects, usage of the bApp Store and many more.
-All its tools make the testing somewhat faster and effective as it even drops us the opportunity to use the build-in payloads for fuzzing and brute-forcing by increasing the number of threads to make the fuzz faster.
+All its tools make the testing somewhat faster and effective as it even drops us the opportunity to use the built-in payloads for fuzzing and brute-forcing by increasing the number of threads to make the fuzz faster.
 Even the professional edition offers some additional tools such as the burp collaborator and many others.

 Burp Suite Installation & Configuration